Alan Eckford

 Born in Thame Park, Eckford joined the RAF in late 1938.
-In the early stages of the Second World War he served with No. 32 Squadron, including a brief period in France following the German invasion of the Low Countries.
-During the later stages of the Battle of France, he flew with No. 242 Squadron as a reinforcement pilot.
+In the early stages of the Second World War he served with No. 32 Squadron, including a brief period in France in May 1940 following the German invasion of the Low Countries.
+During the later stages of the fighting there, he flew with No. 242 Squadron as a reinforcement pilot.
 During the subsequent Battle of Britain, he returned to No. 32 Squadron and was heavily engaged in the fighting over Kent during July and August, achieving several aerial victories.
 In the final weeks of the aerial fighting over Britain, he flew with No. 253 Squadron.
 He remained with the unit until late 1941, when he was rested from operational flying.
-After a period of instructing duties, he returned to active operations in mid-1942, serving with No. 154 Squadron on the Channel Front, including during the Dieppe Raid, and in North Africa.
+After a period of instructing duties, he returned to active operations in mid-1942, serving with No. 154 Squadron during the Circus offensive, the Dieppe Raid, and in North Africa.
 He commanded No. 242 Squadron during the final stages of the North African campaign before returning to the United Kingdom.
 He served in the Air Ministry for the remainder of the war.
 He died in 1990, aged 71.
 A photograph taken of Eckford and other pilots of No. 32 Squadron during the Battle of Britain inspired the ‘Spirit of The Few’ Monument at Hawkinge.

 Early life

 Alan Francis Eckford was born on 6 February 1919 in Thame Park, Oxfordshire, in England.
 He went to King Edward VI Grammar School in Birmingham before going on to Loughborough College on an engineering scholarship.
 Eckford joined the Royal Air Force (RAF) in November 1938 on a short service commission.
-Once his flight training was completed, he was posted to No. 32 Squadron as a pilot officer.
+Once his flight training was completed in September the following year, he was posted to No. 32 Squadron as a pilot officer.
 At the time, the squadron was based at Biggin Hill and operated Hawker Hurricane fighters.